GiGurra/flycd/README.md

 * Extending the standard fly.io fly.toml specifications with supplementary configuration parameters to eliminate the need for manual execution of fly.io CLI commands.

-* Separating the processes of application development and environment deployment/composition.
+* Separating the process of application development from environment deployment/composition.
     * You can develop the code in one repository and push updates to your app, keeping the repository devoid of any environment-specific configuration.
     * It allows you to maintain numerous fly.io environments that utilize the app in varying versions and